 ICMAI Intermediate Course Eligibility and Details

-ICMAI is a course of twelve (12) months duration which is the second level/the second stage after clearing the foundation course on the path of becoming a Cost Accountant.
+ICMAI is of twelve (12) months duration which is the second level/the second stage after clearing the foundation course on the path of becoming a Cost Accountant.
 The ICMAI course involves the study of subjects and topics such as Cost and Management Accountancy, Statistics, Auditing, Tax Laws and Tax Planning, Organization and Management Fundamentals, Accounting, Economics, and Business Fundamentals, etc.